Bring Your Face To Mine

 For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
 1 Corinthians 13:12

 Clinic.
-I just walked past a partly pulled curtain looking for an empty bay.
+I just walked past a partially open curtain looking for an empty bay.
 My eye caught a quick glance of a young girl having an IV placed.
 Her mother held her tightly, pulling her daughter’s face against her own.
-I know that particular embrace well.
+I know that particular embrace.
 The girl’s shoulders shook but she didn’t make a sound.

 I’m getting that tight throat sore lumpy feeling again.
 Come, Lord Jesus.
 And bring Your face to mine.
 Grace be with you, my friends.